acmuckian/Milestone-Project-1/readme.md

 * Font Awesome - for the iconography on the website.
 * Google Dev Tools - for troubleshooting the features and the code of the website.
 * Firefox Dev Tools - for troubleshooting the features and the code of the website.
+* Canva - was used to make the logos for the website.

 ## Testing